-Apple has scheduled shareholders meeting on March 4, 2022, and ahead of the virtual meeting, the Institutional Shareholders Services group has expressed concern over a stock award worth $99 million to Apple’s CEO Tim Cook for 2021.
+Apple has scheduled shareholders’ meeting on March 4, 2022, and ahead of the virtual meeting, the Institutional Shareholders Services group has expressed concern over the $99 million compensation of Apple’s CEO Tim Cook for 2021.

 Tim Cook has completed ten years as the Cheif Executive Officer (CEO) of the $3 trillion, the world’s most valuable, company and under his leadership, the tech giant has added multiple product categories like Apple Watch, AirPods, Apple Music, Apple TV, iPhone SE, Apple Silicon Macs, and more.

 Recently, Apple reported another record quarter with $124 billion in revenue for Q1, 2022 with 11% Y-o-Y growth.
 But, those figures have not convinced a top shareholder advisory group that the accomplished CEO Tim Cook should be awarded a hefty bonus.

 Tim Cook’s stock award for 2021 “is a significant concern” for a top shareholder advisory group

 The Financial Times reports that the Institutional Shareholders Services group says the $99 million bonus “is a significant concern” with the stock awarded to Tim Cook in 2020.
 In 2020, Cook was awarded up to 1 million shares worth $114 million.
 However, the report also notes that the group’s negative recommendation requires the boards’ action and if Cook’s performance justifies the bonus, he is likely to receive it.

 Shareholder votes on Apple’s executive packages are advisory only and do not require its board to take action in response.
 Some 95 per cent of votes cast last year went in Apple’s favour.
 But a significant protest this year could sway Apple’s board, nine years after the previous meaningful backlash over Cook’s pay.